lingarajsankaravelu/branch_to_tag/Readme.md

 # BranchToTag
 ### Python based script to create git tags for the given branch names.
-Recently I had to cleanup a Git repository with some 200+ branches, Where we also wanted to archive few branches as tags.
+Recently I had to come up with a less time consuming way to cleanup a Git repository with some 200+ branches, Where we also wanted to archive few branches as tags.

 ## Features
    - Create git Tags and delete the tagged branches.